k1ycee/Solana-Pump-Fun-Sniper-Bot/readme.md

 **Community-Driven Development**: An open-source model ensures transparency, regular updates, and ongoing improvements from the community.

-SIFPUN is optimized to reduce risks while helping traders capitalize on Pump.fun token opportunities.
+SCRUVA is optimized to reduce risks while helping traders capitalize on Pump.fun token opportunities.

 ![](ui.png)